Nikikuzi/dacite-soft/README.md

 ### Types checking

-There are rare cases when `dacite` built-in type checker can not validate your types (e.g. custom generic class) or you have such functionality covered by other library and you don't want to validate your types twice.
+There are rare cases when `dacite-soft` built-in type checker can not validate your types (e.g. custom generic class) or you have such functionality covered by other library and you don't want to validate your types twice.
 In such case you can disable type checking with `Config(check_types=False)`.